 - 1. Hospital care - 1.1.
-Close observation of vital signs and wound. - 1.2.
-Keep wound dressing clean and dry. - 1.3.
-Inform nurse if the puncture site haematoma, bleeding or oozing. - 1.4.
+Close observation of vital signs, wound and drainage. - 1.2.
+1 to 2 drains may be placed and will be removed 1 to 2 days after procedure. - 1.3.
+Keep wound dressing clean and dry. - 1.4.
+Inform nurse if blood oozing is found from the wound site. - 1.5.
 Remain in bed for 12 hours after the procedure.
-In particular, do not move or bend the affected limb. - 1.5.
-Resumption of normal diet depends on the individual situation / progress. - 1.6.
-After general anaesthesia, you may feel throat discomfort or phlegm, deep breathing and coughing exercise are helpful to prevent pneumonia. - 1.7.
-May resume usual activities gradually under the instruction of medical staff 12 hours after the procedure. - 1.8.
-Usually discharge 2 to 3 days after the procedure. - 2.
+Some gentle limb exercises and turning are allowed.
+Avoid pulling or kinking of the drains during activities. - 1.6.
+Resumption of normal diet depends on the individual situation / progress. - 1.7.
+After general anaesthesia, you may feel throat discomfort or phlegm, deep breathing and coughing exercise are helpful to prevent pneumonia. - 1.8.
+May resume usual activities gradually under the instruction of medical staff 12 hours after the procedure. - 1.9.
+Stitches will usually be removed 7 to 10 days after the procedure. - 1.10.
+Usually discharge 7 days after the procedure. - 2.
 Home care after discharge - 2.1.
 Keep wound clean and dry.
 Follow-up as advices. - 2.2.
-Avoid strenuous activities/heavy weight lifting within 1 week after the procedure. - 2.3.
+Avoid strenuous activities/heavy weight lifting within 2 to 3 weeks after the procedure. - 2.3.
 Control the risk factors of atherosclerosis, quit smoking, go on low-fat, low-salt, low-sugar and high-fibre diet. - 2.4.
 Proper foot care, avoiding any injury.
 Maintain walking exercise regularly. - 2.5.
 Take medications as prescribed, e.g. anti-platelet agent like aspirin.
 And continue drug therapy to control hypertension / diabetes / high cholesterol level.